magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 ## Relating Asset Collections to CSP Components

-In CSP, assets and AssetCollection are associated with various components within a space to bring visual and interactive elements to life.
+In CSP, assets and Asset Collection are associated with various components within a space to bring visual and interactive elements to life.
 Components are the building blocks of a space, and assets such as 3D models, textures, and sounds are attached to these components to create rich, immersive environments.

 ### How Asset Collections Are Linked to Specific Components Within a Space

-AssetCollection in CSP do not inherently reference the assets associated with them.
-Instead, an Asset explicitly stores the Id of the AssetCollection it belongs to.
-This design ensures a unidirectional relationship where assets know their respective AssetCollection, but Asset Collections do not maintain references to their associated assets.
+Asset Collection in CSP do not inherently reference the assets associated with them.
+Instead, an Asset explicitly stores the Id of the Asset Collection it belongs to.
+This design ensures a unidirectional relationship where assets know their respective Asset Collection, but Asset Collections do not maintain references to their associated assets.

-When assets are linked to components, the Asset Id and AssetCollection Id are passed to the component.
+When assets are linked to components, the Asset Id and Asset Collection Id are passed to the component.
 These identifiers are then used to retrieve the asset data.
 The asset itself does not store the actual data but provides a **URL** pointing to the asset's storage.
 The data (such as a 3D model mesh or sound file) is then downloaded directly from the storage.

 **Examples of Component Types That Can Use Assets**